ISCDtoolbox/Advection/README.md

   --version    show the version and date of release and exit.

   -dt step     time step (time units)
   -nocfl       avoid truncation of the time period for advection due to cfl condition.
+  -noex        deactivates the default feature whereby characteristic lines are extrapolated outside the domain when the input velocity field causes them to do so.
   -v           suppress any message (for use with function call).
   +v           increase the verbosity level for output.